Work-Life Balance &

 - Parental Leave Policy – Parental leave grants eligible employees up to two weeks of paid leave following the birth of a child, or upon the initial placement or legal adoption of a child under age 18.

-- Tenure Rollback Policies* – Policies and procedures related to interruptions in the probationary period for faculty
+- Tenure Rollback Policy* – Policies and procedures related to interruptions in the probationary period for faculty

 - Modified Duties Policy* – Modified duties enable a faculty member to recover fully from the effects of pregnancy, childbirth, or related medical conditions or enable the primary caregiver of a new child to spend more time with the child immediately after birth or adoption without a reduction in salary.